jonnydiamond/DatabricksAutomation/README.md

 - Databricks CLI in Bash
 - Databricks API using Python SDK
 - Yaml Pipelines in Github Actions
-- Filter API Responses using JQuery (Bash)
+- Docker Environment in VS Code

 </details>